 This is the second most widely grown olive in Spain, coming from the Toledo region just south of Madrid.
 Cornicabra olives are difficult to pick mechanically and thus often appear in only the most expensive oils.

-Cornicabra olive oils have a bit of a spicy bite at the end are great with roasted vegetables and meats.
+Cornicabra olive oils have a bit of a spicy bite at the end, and are great with roasted vegetables and meats.

 Hojiblanca

 Hojiblanca gets its name from the leaves (hojas) on this type of olive tree, which are white (blanca) on the underside.
-These trees grow almost exclusively in the southern province of Andalusia, where their fruit makes up about 16 percent of all the oil produced there.
+These trees grow almost exclusively in the southern province of Andalusia, and their fruit makes up about 16 percent of all the olive oil produced there.

 Lechín